Paklock/HackRF1/Capture.md

 Capture App is designed to capture I/Q data.
 This is  is stored as pairs of 16-bit signed values in a .C16 file (Complex 16 bit) and are stored in little-endian format.The Metadata (“Center frequency” and Bandwidth) is stored in a .TXT file with the same name.In GRC, the "file source" and "ishort to complex" blocks can be used to process the data.

 The Sampling rate used may not be supported by some MicroSD cards, it is best to use high speed class SD cards.
-The HackRF PortaPack Capture/Replay functionalityis  based on Havoc firmware version.
+The HackRF PortaPack Capture/Replay functionality is  based on Havoc firmware version.

 The Key Items on the App that can be selected with the cursor and changed with the encoder knob are: